Bottom-up Synthesis of Recursive Functional Programs using Angelic Execution: Implementation

 Recall that our angelic synthesis technique uses finite tree automata to find a program that satisfies the specification under the angelic semantics.
 Further, recall that states in the tree automaton correspond to concrete values, of which there may be infinitely many.
 Similar to prior work~\cite{dace}, our implementation bounds the number of automaton states using a parameter $k$ that controls the number of applications of the inference rules from Figure~\ref{fig:ftacreationrules}.
 By default, this parameter is set to 4.

 Another complication in our setting is due to the use of angelic recursion in the inference rules in Figure~\ref{fig:ftacreationrules}.
-In particular, recall that, under the angelic semantics, a recursive call can return any value that satisfies the specification; so, for example, if the specification is \emph{true}, there are infinitely many concrete values that satisfy it.
-In our implementation, we get around this issue by constructing FTAs for all inputs in increasing size up to $N$ where $N$ is the size of the largest input~\footnote{If there is no ground specification for some of these inputs, we mark all states as accepting}.
-Then, for any recursive call $f$ on input $c$, we assume that the return value of $f(c)$ can be anything that \emph{both} satisfies the specification \emph{and} that is marked as accepting in the FTA for input $c$.
-Since each FTA has finitely many states, this allows us to implement the {\sc Angelic Recursion} rule from Figure~\ref{fig:ftacreationrules} without introducing infinitely many states.
+In particular, under the angelic semantics, a recursive call can return any value that satisfies the specification.
+If the specification is \emph{true}, there are infinitely many concrete values that satisfy it. \Burst{} gets around this issue by iteratively constructing FTAs from smallest input to largest, and finitizing as it goes.

+For example, consider trying to synthesize a program $f$ with the ground specification $(f(0) \geq 0 \wedge f(0) \text{ mod } 2 = 0) \wedge (f(1) \geq 1 \wedge f(1) \text{ mod } 2 = 0)$.
+The smallest number involved in this ground specification is 0.
+As zero is the smallest element in the naturals, \Burst{} cannot make any recursive calls, so there is no need to worry about finitizing the outputs of recursive calls.
+Thus, \Burst{} can create $\fta_0$ (the automaton corresponding to input 0), which has final states 0, 2, and 4.
+Next, when creating $\fta_1$ (the automaton corresponding to input 1), \Burst{} only needs to consider the recursive call $f(0)$, which can only return 0, 2 and 4, as these are the only final states of $\fta_0$.
+In general, \Burst{} only constructs $\fta_n$ (the automaton on input n) after constructing $\fta_0, \ldots, \fta_{n-1}$; it then uses their final states to determine the possible values of the recursive calls.